 - 1/2 tablespoon of Lemon Juice

-Slice the peeled banana.
-There are a couple different ways you can slice the banana and it all depends on what you prefer.
+- Slice the peeled banana.
+There are a couple ways you can slice the banana.
+It depends on what you prefer.
 You can slice the banana into disc shapes, about 1/4 of an inch thick.
-You can also slice your banana the long way into 4 sticks.
-I sliced my banana in half and tried out both methods so I could see what came out better.
-The discs come out crunchier and the sticks come out chewier.
-So it all depends on what you think your dog would like better.
+You can slice your banana the long way into 4 sticks.
+I sliced my banana in half the first time.
+I tried both methods to see what came out better.
+The discs came out crunchier while the sticks come out chewier.
+It all depends on what you think your dog will enjoy most.

-Place the cookie sheet into the oven on the middle rack.
-The idea is for the banana chews to bake low and slow.
+- Place the cookie sheet into the oven on the middle rack.
+You want the banana chews to bake low and slow.
 This method of baking allows the bananas to dry out and become chewy.

-Put the oven timer on 2 hours.
-Check back on them about every half hour and squeeze more lemon juice on them if necessary.
+- Set the oven timer to 2 hours.
+Check back on them every half hour and squeeze more lemon juice on them if necessary.

 Flip the banana chews and discs half way through.

 - After 2 hours, the bananas should look like the pictures below.
 Allow them to cool and serve to your dog.
 They are even yummier with some honey drizzled on top or with peanut butter.
 You can make peanut butter and banana sandwich bites by placing peanut butter in between 2 banana chips.